EmidioStani/mailman-ldap/README.md

 Differences from the original are:

-1. put in variableq mailman path bin and list
+1. saving in variables mailman path bin and list
 2. changed attribute mailGroup to groupOfUniqueNames and added search for mail attribute on group
-3. changed condition on user search (removing the locking condition)
+3. changed condition on user search for disabled account with OpenDJ
 4. now the email of the group is not anymore added to the group itself